2026 Kia Carnival Hybrid Review: Most Three-Row SUVs Look Like Expensive Mistakes

 2026 Kia Carnival Hybrid Review: Why Minivans Are Smarter Than Crossovers

 In America, there is a strange habit: people willingly spend $60,000 on a three-row SUV just to avoid admitting they need a minivan.
 This is a pity.
-Because, despite all the image that accompanies vehicles like the Ford Explorer, Toyota Grand Highlander, or Chevrolet Traverse, most families don’t actually use them for off-road adventures.
+Because, despite all the image that accompanies cars like the Ford Explorer, Toyota Grand Highlander, or Chevrolet Traverse, most families don’t actually use them for off-road adventures.

 They use them for school runs, road trips, Costco runs, airport trips, soccer practice, and sometimes desperate attempts to keep children from touching each other for six straight hours on the highway.
-That’s where something like the 2026 Kia Carnival Hybrid comes in handy.
+That’s exactly where something like the 2026 Kia Carnival Hybrid comes in handy.
 Kia insists on calling it an MPV, not a minivan.

 Key Facts